End Game (song): Release and promotion

 On November 7, 2017, Swift announced track listing of Reputation, where "End Game" was unveiled.
 Three days later, the album was released with "End Game" being its second track.
 The song was picked as the third single promoting the project.
-On November 14, Mercury Records issued the song to French radio airplay.
-On February 22, 2018, the track was made available for mainstream and rhythmic contemporary radio formats in the United States through Republic Records.
+On November 14, Mercury Records issued the song to French radio airplay, while in the United States, Republic Records pushed the track to contemporary hit radio panels.

 Swift and Sheeran performed "End Game" for the first time during the Jingle Ball festival hosted by iHeartRadio on December 2, 2017.
 A solo version of the song was included in the regular set list for Swift's Reputation Stadium Tour (2018).
+Swift performed "End Game" as an acoustic surprise song as part of her Eras Tour concert on November 11, 2023, in Buenos Aires, and with Sheeran as a mashup with "Everything Has Changed" and "Thinking Out Loud" on August 15, 2024, in London.